dpoloniajr/dpoloniajr.github.io/_pages/enhancementthree.md

 ### Course Outcomes Demonstrated

-### 1. Employment strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science by:
+### Employment strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science by:

-a.
-Using a test instance for privacy and data protection
+1. Using a test instance for privacy and data protection
-b.
-Using a test instance to simulate cyber attacks
+2. Using a test instance to simulate cyber attacks
-c.
-Using a test instance for learning and innovation
+3. Using a test instance for learning and innovation

-### 2. The development of a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources by:
+### The development of a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources by:

-a.
-Promoting secure development lifecycle practices
+1. Promoting secure development lifecycle practices
-b.
-Enforcing the principle of least privilege
+2. Enforcing the principle of least privilege
-c.
-Facilitating test environments for security audits and penetration testing
+3. Facilitating test environments for security audits and penetration testing

 Original and enhanced technical files can be found in the course repository [CS340 Advanced Programming Concepts](https://github.com/dpoloniajr/CS-340-Advanced-Programming-Concepts/tree/main).